ienugr/go-scholar-tech-test/README.md

 [Website](https://hacktiv8.com/go-scholartech/)

+### Skills Test

+- Question 1 to 3

-I just re-write the test from K-script (???) to Golang.
+I just re-write the function from K-script to Golang.I

+- Question 4 to ...

+Create a program to solve the problem

+- ...